nogibjj/Meron_Gedrago_miniprjt3/README.md

 ## Purpose of this project and findings

-Source of the dataset: https://catalog.data.gov/dataset/drug-overdose-death-rates-by-drug-type-sex-age-race-and-hispanic-origin-united-states-3f72f/resource/e8eca080-11f4-4ff6-85f6-5476093f5361
+Source of the data: [the National Vital Statistics System](https://catalog.data.gov/dataset/drug-overdose-death-rates-by-drug-type-sex-age-race-and-hispanic-origin-united-states-3f72f/resource/e8eca080-11f4-4ff6-85f6-5476093f5361)

 The dataset looks at the death in the United States over the years due to drugs.
 The data has multiple columns and breaks down where the death rates are coming from.
 For this project, I will just be focusing on looking at the trend of death rates over the year.
 Therefore, I had to filter the dataset in *MG_main.py*.